ragonscreen/frontend-mentor-3-column-preview-card-component/README.md

 ### Useful resources

-- [Kevin Powell - Why CSS grid-area is the best property for laying out content](https://www.youtube.com/watch?v=duH4DLq5yoo) - A great video on why Grid Area is the way to go for responsive layouts without any hassle.
+- [Kevin Powell - Why CSS grid-area is the best property for laying out content](https://www.youtube.com/watch?v=duH4DLq5yoo) - A great video on why `grid-template-areas` along with `grid-area` is the way to go for responsive grid layouts without any hassle.

 ## Author